 Similarly, when Kirby took Thor in a more cosmic direction in the late 1960s, Colletta’s inking felt out of place.
 So it was definitely nice to have Klein’s more polished inking on these two issues, which saw the god of thunder learning the origin of one of Kirby’s most cosmic creations, Galactus.
 These Thor issues were very likely the last work that Klein did before his untimely death.

 According to the Field Guide To Wild American Pulp Artists, Klein was hospitalized for cirrhosis of the liver in May 1969, less than a month before he died.
-If this is correct, then it would seem to indicate that Klein was an alcoholic, and that his drinking led to his early demise.

 “It’s tragic that Klein passed away as young as he did — and the fact that he’d gotten married just a few months before makes it even more so.
 Unfortunately, his work over Curt Swan on the Superman books all those years was uncredited, and his subsequent stint at Marvel was too short for him to have made the impact of a Joe Sinnott or Tom Palmer.
 I agree he’s underrated.”

 I really believe that Klein would probably be much better remembered as an artist if he had not died so young.
 He did very well-regarded work on comic books in a career that lasted nearly three decades.

 The reissuing of so much of DC and Marvel’s material from the Silver Age does mean that younger fans such as myself have now been able to rediscover Klein’s work.
 Additionally, all these decades later Klein, as well as everyone else who worked on those early DC stories, are at long last receiving proper credit for their work in those reprint volumes.